SleekPanther/checkbox-toggle-selection/README.md

 Possible improvements could be styling the buttons

 ###Tutorial Sources
-I cobbled together my own `invert()` function based on various sources.
-All of which I found to not meet my standards or were too complex
+I cobbled together my own `invert()` function based on various sources because none of them individually was exactly what I was looking for

 - **[JQuery checkboxes inverse selection | Marko Jakic](http://markojakic.net/jquery-checkboxes-inverse-selection) Probably the most help, but added to it & expanded compact if-else form**
 - **[Stack Overflow: javascript - Why is jQuery is not checking/unchecking checkbox](http://stackoverflow.com/a/18439482) finally figured out why adding `checked` wasn't actually updating the html**